Drive sales on autopilot with ecommerce-focused features

 - Revenue: $2 million–$5 million

-Sodashi’s homepage is clearly built around a single hero image, focusing on giving visitors a sense of their unique style rather than trying to communicate any specific information about the brand or products.
+Sodashi’s homepage is clearly built around a single hero image, focusing on giving visitors a sense of its unique style rather than trying to communicate any specific information about the brand or products.

 The main challenge that comes with this type of design is determining how to balance the image itself against other elements.
 Sodashi does a good job of highlighting the main image without distracting visitors from the rest of the site.
 The logo and menu items at the top-left and center of the page contrast well against the light background while maintaining the brand’s minimalist color palette.

 On the other hand, it’s much easier to miss the “My Account,” search, and cart buttons in the upper-right corner.
-Their team went with a gray color for those elements instead of the black they used for the rest of the text — most likely due to the contrast with the model’s dark hair.
+Its team went with a gray color for those elements instead of the black it used for the rest of the text — most likely due to the contrast with the model’s dark hair.

 Karmin Professional